denizbyrk/Sand-and-Water-Particle-Simulator/README.md

 The following are the instructions for running the code:

--Download the project as a ZIP file or clone it using GitHub Desktop.
+- Download the project as a ZIP file or clone it using GitHub Desktop.
--Open the project in Visual Studio or VS Code.
+- Open the project in Visual Studio or VS Code.
--Make sure you have C# installed.
+- Make sure you have C# installed.
-  -If you are using Visual Studio, Install .NET desktop development.
+  - If you are using Visual Studio, Install .NET desktop development.
-  -If you are using VS Code, run the following command:
+  - If you are using VS Code, run the following command:
   ```
   code --install-extension ms-dotnettools.csharp
   ```